dking1077/confine-web-app/README.md

 wsgi.py                 # Production WSGI entrypoint
 ```

-## Runtime flow
+### Request flow

-1. A user authenticates through `/auth/register` or `/auth/login`.
+1. A user authenticates through `/auth/register` or `/auth/login` and receives a JWT access/refresh pair.
-2. Protected API routes use JWT identity to scope requests to the current user.
+2. Protected routes use the JWT identity to scope data to the current user.
-3. Search input is submitted to `/search/`, validated with Marshmallow, and dispatched through a Celery chain.
+3. A search is submitted to `/search/`, validated with Marshmallow, and dispatched as a Celery chain.
-4. Search parsing uses OpenRouter, search retrieval uses PostgreSQL cache/lookup plus MusixMatch fallback, and results are written into Redis-backed tab state.
+4. The chain checks the Postgres cache first, falls back to MusixMatch for raw data, and uses OpenRouter to parse ambiguous or unstructured input.
+Results are written to Redis-backed tab state.
-5. Workspace actions in `/tabs/*` move search results through workspace, concept, semantic, and process flows.
+5. Workspace actions under `/tabs/*` move results through analysis and processing steps.
-6. Responses return a consistent JSON contract with `ok`, `code`, `message`, and `data`.
-7. Logging, audit events, and request IDs help trace a request across Flask and Celery.
+6. Every response — success or failure — follows the same JSON contract, with request correlation data attached for tracing.

-## API response contract
+## API reference

-Successful API responses follow this shape:
+All successful responses follow:

 ```json
 {